How does the demo process work?

 I do not live in Nashville, can I still get a demo done?

 OF COURSE!
 We do everything online.
 We’re like the Amazon of recording studios.
 We correspond through e-mail and get your songs pitch-ready quick!

 Do I retain all my rights to my songs once you have demo'd them?

 Yes!
 You retain 100% of your copyrights to your songs.
 There is a difference between copyrights and master rights.
 See below for what you can and cannot do with your demo.

-Can I use the demo you made for radio play or to sell on iTunes?
-How about TV/Film Placements?
+Can I use the demo recording you created for radio play, or for sync placements on TV/film?